Registered Society Information

 A copy of the Rules can be viewed or downloaded by clicking on the green icon below.
 Please be aware this is a large document (22 pages) in .pdf format.

-☆ If you would like further information, please send your request using the "Contact Us" form provided (link on the menu bar at the top of this page).
+☆ If you would like further information, please send your request using the "Contact Us" form.